jivthesh/CodeAcademy_HTML/README.md

 # CodeAcademy_HTML

-#Project : 1
+**Project : 1**

-  Fashion Blog
+1] Fashion Blog

     Your friend Isa is a budding fashion blogger, and she’s asked you to build her a new website, just in time for New York Fashion Week!
     Use your new HTML knowledge to create the underlying structure of the blog.
-Make sure to include plenty of pictures, links, lists, and other HTML elements that you’ve learned so that her fans have plenty to read
+Make sure to include plenty of pictures, links, lists, and other HTML elements that you’ve learned so that her fans have plenty to read.

 ---